1. Father Sun

 Leora feels rebirthed as she dives in the heavenly blue ocean for the first time, feeling like a born again goddess.
 It’s here, by the edge of the sea, that she encounters Zaid.
 His figure is tall, solemn, yet filled with a quiet strength.
 He has an air of wisdom that feels timeless, his dark eyes reflecting both light and shadow.
 Leora feels a powerful connection to him immediately, though she’s uncertain if it’s friendship, curiosity, or a sense of destiny drawing her close.

 During these lessons, Leora’s heart begins to open, slowly releasing its hold on the anger of the past and sorrow that weigh her down.
 The memories of past betrayals, of isolation and rejection begins to feel lighter, less defining.
 She learns to forgive those who have hurt her and, perhaps more importantly, to forgive herself.
-One evening, as the sun dips below the horizon, Zaid reveals his true name and nature: “I am like the Archangel Ithuriel,” he says softly, his body radiating a warm, golden light that makes him seem larger than life.
+One evening, as the sun dips below the horizon, he reveals his true name and nature: “I am like the Archangel Ithuriel, who is guiding me” he says softly, his body radiating a warm, golden light that makes him seem larger than life.
 “Once, I too was burdened by the shadows of vengeance and anger.
 But I have learned, Leora, that true strength lies in release, in forgiving even that which seems unforgivable.”

 Chapter 7.
 Return to the Lost Kingdom – Archangel Michael